Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: PRECISE SPECTROSCOPY OF METHANOL

 The data shown in FIG. \ref{fig_2} demonstrates both the high detection-sensitivity and high resolution of our spectrometer.
 An illustration of this double asset is the resolution of two weak doublets (see insets of FIG. \ref{fig_2}(a)), which exhibit a splitting of $2.66 \pm 0.07$ and $1.70 \pm 0.16$ MHz, respectively.
-The use of a multipass cell allows relatively high-$J$ $(J>30)$ rovibrational lines to be probed at the low pressures required for ultra-high resolution measurements, including weak lines belonging to hot-bands (torsional excitation $t \geqslant 1$).
-The intensities of the strongest transitions shown here are two to three orders of magnitude weaker than the most intense lines of this vibrational mode.
+The use of a multi-pass cell allows relatively high-$J$ $(J>30)$ rovibrational lines to be probed at the low pressures required for ultra-high resolution measurements, including weak lines belonging to hot-bands (torsional excitation $t \geqslant 1$).
+We have thus been able to demonstrate sub-10 kHz uncertainties for the strongest transitions shown here exhibiting intensities of several $10^{-22}$~ cm$^{-1}$/(mol.cm$^{-2}$) two to three orders of magnitude weaker than the most intense lines of this vibrational mode, and $\sim100$~kHz uncertainties for lines as weak as a few $10^{-23}$~cm$^{-1}$/mol.cm$^{-2}$.